 Posted on Thursday 31st August 2023

-Further details on the HWRC services are available on the Staffordshire HWRC's webpage.
+Further details on the scheme and the diversion route are available on the Staffordshire County Council Highways Webpage.